 Regulation of these technologies should provide assurances of safety, security and accessibility of services.
 However, arbitrary regulatory or professional barriers that thwart progress or competition within the United States and other countries must be overcome.
 As with any innovation, the benefits of these technologies may not accrue uniformly.
 Market opportunities will allow both innovative technology and non-traditional health providers to emerge and increase competition among existing institutions.
 PATH supports such initiatives as the digital health pre-certification program of the U.S. Food and Drug Administration as well as similar efforts in other countries.

-- PATH will work with academia, health providers, public and private third-party payors and providers to achieve appropriate payment policies that reflect the unique value-added of artificial intelligence, automation, and robotics tools.
-One approach is new coding to reflect new procedures based on these new technologies such as AMA’s new CPT code for inter-professional internet-based interprofessional consultation services provided by a consultative physician.
+PATH will work with academia, professional societies, health providers, public and private third-party payors and providers to achieve appropriate payment policies that reflect the unique value-added of artificial intelligence, automation, and robotics tools.
+One approach is new payment coding to reflect new procedures based on these new technologies, such as AMA’s new CPT code for inter-professional internet-based interprofessional consultation services provided by a consultative physician.
 This may also require a different payment approach and levels of payment than currently used for reimbursement of services.
 We recognize that the financial incentives of value-based payments are more conducive to the use these tools than the perverse incentives of fee-for-service reimbursement.

-- PATH is committed to developing public goodwill for artificial intelligence, automation, and robotics, promoting analysis, and identifying and publicizing best practices.
-As such, PATH is committed to informing patients, providers, payors, regulators, and other governmental and professional bodies about the value and uses of artificial intelligence, automation, and robotics as well as listening to their views.
-Development of public policies, clinical standards, practice guidelines should involve all stakeholders.
+Public goodwill for the use of artificial intelligence, automation, and robotics is critical.
+As such, PATH is committed to informing patients, providers, payors, regulators, and other governmental and professional bodies about the value and uses of these innovations and provide forums for open discussion.